robweber/trash-panda/README.md

 ## Dashboard

 Once running the dashboard page can be loaded.
-The landing page will display all currently configured hosts and their overall status.
+The Overview page will display all currently configured hosts and their overall status.
 If the host is down, or any configured service unavailable, the overall status will change.
 This page is refreshed every __15 seconds__.
 Data will change depending on the update interval set when the program is loaded.

 Clicking on a host name will show you more information about that device.
 Individual services will be listed along with any output to indicate their current status.
 From the host status page a check of all services can be forced, and notifications temporarily silenced.
 If configured, a management page for the host can also be launched from here.
 For additional flexibility more host information can be displayed in the [documentation](#host-documentation) tab via custom Markdown files.

+### Issues

+On the Dashboards menu you can find a link to the Issues dashboard.
+This page shows all services that currently are in either a warning or critical state.

+### Tags

+Also on the Dashboards menu is the Tags dashboard.
+Here you can find a list of all configured tags.
+Clicking one will show all services configured with that [Service Tag](#service-tags).
+Tags will also been shown on the Host Status page next to each service.

+### Performance Data

+Any [service](#services) that returns performance data will have it logged with a timestamp for each data point.
+Performance data is parsed according to the [Nagios specification](https://nagios-plugins.org/doc/guidelines.html#AEN200) for performance data.
+Services that have data available will show a chart icon beneath the service.
+Clicking the chart will load the performance data graphs.

+On the Performance Data page line charts are rendered for any performance metrics available for that service.
+These can be shown in different time increments, by default the last 60 minutes are shown.
+When available, warning and critical values are also drawn on the chart.

 ## Config File